michen00/template/README.md

 # template

-boilerplate setup for new workspaces
+The script provided creates a new workspace from the custom template herein.

 ## Usage

 1. clone the repo
-1. `cd template`
-1. run script
+1. run `bash template/setup.sh`